yishnu96/kashi/temples/devi-temples/tri-lokya-sundary.md

 ### Key Facts
 - Tripura Sundari (also called Tri-lokya-sundari) is the **[Dasha Mahavidyas](/temples/tags/dasha-mahavidya)** who embodies the divine beauty of the three worlds.
+- Tri-lokya Sundari is a radiant figure in the **[Shakta Tradition](/temples/tags/shakta-tradition)**, signifying the Mahavidya who embodies the divine beauty of the three worlds.

 ## Temple Essentials